berkeleyopensource/workspace/README.md

 # WorkSpace

-WorkSpace is a collaboration and productivity service that allows seamless sharing of files and work "contexts" between people and/or devices.
+WorkSpace is a collaboration and productivity tool that allows seamless sharing of files and work "contexts" between people and/or devices.

 ## Usage Example